MikeTaylor/scottkit/manual/reference.md

 nostalgia which I can't recommend highly enough.

-## OVERVIEW
+## Overview

-Comments may appear anywhere in a `sac` file, and have no effect on the compiled adventure.
+Comments may appear anywhere in a ScottKit file, and have no effect on the compiled adventure.
 They are introduced by a hash character (`#`) and extend to the end of the line.